microsoftgraph/msgraph-sdk-powershell/src/Applications/beta/docs/Microsoft.Graph.Beta.Applications.md

 ### [Remove-MgBetaApplicationExtensionProperty](Remove-MgBetaApplicationExtensionProperty.md)
 Delete a directory extension definition represented by an extensionProperty object.
 You can delete only directory extensions that aren't synced from on-premises active directory (AD).
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaApplicationFederatedIdentityCredential](Remove-MgBetaApplicationFederatedIdentityCredential.md)
 Deletes a federatedIdentityCredential object from an application.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaApplicationKey](Remove-MgBetaApplicationKey.md)
 Remove a key credential from an application.
 This method along with addKey can be used by an application to automate rolling its expiring keys.
 As part of the request validation for this method, a proof of possession of an existing key is verified before the action can be performed.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaApplicationOwnerByRef](Remove-MgBetaApplicationOwnerByRef.md)
 Remove an owner from an application.
 As a recommended best practice, apps should have at least two owners.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaApplicationPassword](Remove-MgBetaApplicationPassword.md)
 Removes a password from an application.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaApplicationSynchronization](Remove-MgBetaApplicationSynchronization.md)
 Delete navigation property synchronization for applications